El Roi Ltd

 Making a Complaint

-Independent Support: If you are not satisfied with our response regarding a complaint related to care services provided via an agency worker, you can contact the Local Government and Social Care Ombudsman or the Care Quality Commission (CQC) for independent review.
+Independent Support and Escalation: If you are not satisfied with our response regarding a complaint, particularly those related to regulated care services provided via an agency worker, you have the right to escalate your concern to independent bodies for review.

 El Roi Ltd – Policy Manual | Version 1.0 | October 2025